share this post

 • Vegan

-This is the easiest keto chocolate smoothie ever.
-All you need are a few simple low-carb ingredients and 5 minutes to make it.
+This is the easiest chocolate smoothie ever.
+All you need are a few simple healthy ingredients and 5 minutes to make it.

 Ingredients

-• Unsweetened almond milk or coconut milk for a nut-free option.
-Don’t use regular milk, it’s not keto-friendly.
+• Unsweetened Almond Milk or coconut milk for a nut-free option.

 Preparation

-Place all the ingredients in a blender jug or Nutribullet and blend on the high-speed setting until all the ingredients come together into a thick chocolate texture.
+Place all the ingredients in a blender jug or NutriBullet and blend until smooth, on the high-speed setting, until all the ingredients come together into a thick chocolate texture.

 Give it a taste, and adjust it to your liking.